Request a Call

 It’s also worth mentioning electronic medical records (EMR).
 An EMR is a digital patient record from a single provider or clinic.
 The EMR system is designed to store medical information locally and is not intended for distribution outside of an individual’s practice.

-The terms EMR and EHR are often used interchangeably, but this is fundamentally wrong.
-The Office of the National Coordinator of Health Information Technology (ONC) emphasizes the major differences between the two: EMR lacks interoperability, which is a high priority for EHR systems.
+The terms EMR and EHR are often used interchangeably, but this is fundamentally incorrect.
+The Office of the National Coordinator of Health Information Technology (ONC) emphasizes the major differences between EMR and EHR: EMR lacks interoperability, which is a high priority for EHR systems.

 2. Reporting health management.
-With a searchable EHR database, you can find all the information you need, like how many diabetics have HbA1c before age 7 or how many cases of TB were cured in 2020.
+With a searchable EHR database, you can find all the information you need, like how many diabetics have HbA1c before age seven or how many cases of tuberculosis were cured in 2020.

 3. Digital records are easy to read.
 Less risk of misunderstandings or errors in critical areas such as diagnostics and medical orders.